DerAndere1/Marlin/README.md

 ### `PENTA_AXIS_TRT`

 Define `PENTA_AXIS_TRT` kinematics for a 5 axis CNC machine in tilting-rotating-table configuration to add support for tool center point control (see section G43.4 tool center point control).
+Kinematic parametes can be set at runtime using command M665.
 These machines have 3 mutually orthogonal prismatic ("linear") joints aligned with axes XYZ plus a rotary table (C axis) mounted on a tilting table (A or B axis).
 Two different machine geometries of this type are supported:
-- XYZAC TRT machine: The rotational joint of the tilting table is parallel to the X axis and the joint that rotates the table is parallel to the Z axis when all axes are at zero position.
+- XYZAC TRT machine: The axis of rotation of the tilting joint is parallel to the X axis and the joint that rotates the table is parallel to the Z axis when all axes are at zero position.
 This requires `AXIS4_NAME 'A'` and `AXIS5_NAME 'C'`.
 - XYZBC TRT machine: The rotational joint of the tilting table is parallel to the Y axis and the joint that rotates the table is parallel to the Z axis when all axes are at zero position.
 This requires `AXIS4_NAME 'B'`and `AXIS5_NAME 'C'` (see section `AXIS4_NAME`).

 ### `PENTA_AXIS_HT`

 Define `PENTA_AXIS_HT` kinematics for a 5 axis CNC machine in head-table configuration to add support for tool center point control (see section G43.4 tool center point control).
+Kinematic parametes can be set at runtime using command M665.
 These machines have 3 mutually orthogonal prismatic ("linear") joints aligned with axes XYZ plus a swivel head (A or B axis) and a horizontal rotary table (C axis).
 There are two possible machine geometries:
-- XYZAC head-table machine: The rotational joint of the swivel head is parallel to the X axis when all axes are at zero position.
+- XYZAC head-table machine: The axis of rotation of the tilting joint is parallel to the X axis when all axes are at zero position.
 This requires `AXIS4_NAME 'A'` and `AXIS5_NAME 'C'`.
-- XYZBC head-table machine: The rotational joint of the swivel head is parallel to the Y axis when all axes are at zero position.
+- XYZBC head-table machine: The axis of rotation of the tilting joint is parallel to the Y axis when all axes are at zero position.
 This requires `AXIS4_NAME 'B'`and `AXIS5_NAME 'C'` (see section `AXIS4_NAME`).

 ### `PENTA_AXIS_HH`

 Define `PENTA_AXIS_HH` kinematics for a 5 axis CNC machine in tilting rotating toolhead configuration to add support for tool center point control (see section G43.4 tool center point control).
-These machines have 3 mutually orthogonal prismatic ("linear") joints aligned with axes XYZ plus tilting toolhead (B axis) mounted on a rotary joint (C axis).
-The rotational joint of the tilting table is parallel to the X axis and the joint that rotates the table is parallel to the Z axis when all axes are at zero position.
 Kinematic parametes can be set at runtime using command M665.
+These machines have 3 mutually orthogonal prismatic ("linear") joints aligned with axes XYZ plus a tilting toolhead mounted on a rotary joint (C axis) that rotates around the Z axis.
+The axis of rotation of the tilting joint is parallel to the Y axis when all axes are at zero position.
 This requires (`AXIS4_NAME 'B'` and `AXIS5_NAME 'C'`) or (`AXIS4_NAME 'C'` and `AXIS5_NAME 'B'`).

 ### `DEFAULT_MRZP_OFFSET_Z`